sajibtariq/reproducible-research-IA369Z/README.md

 # reproducible-research-IA369Z

-# A predictive DASH QoE approach based on machine learning at Multi-Access Edge Computing
+# A Predictive DASH QoE Approach Based on Machine Learning at Multi-access Edge Computing
 # Abstract
-Network operators expected to run on with fast-growing multimedia video streaming (e.g., DASH) traffic demand while providing a high Quality of Experience (QoE) to the end-users.
+Network operators expected to run on with fastgrowing multimedia video streaming (Dynamic Adaptive Streaming over HTTP, aka MPEG-DASH, such as YouTube and Netflix) traffic demand while providing a high Quality of Experience (QoE) to the end-users.
 The cost, complexity, and scalability of existing QoE estimation solutions have significant limitations to infer QoE from network traffic.
-However, this works provides an end-user QoE estimation method based on a predictive passive QoE probe mechanism of DASH mobile video using a Machine Learning (ML) approach running at network edge nodes.
-We describe the design and implementation of probe configuration at the target edge, with traffic flow monitoring to generate network-level Quality of Service (QoS) metrics.
-Moreover, build a QoS-QoE correlation ML model in realtime fashion for detecting patterns of the user equipment traffic behavior to predict user QoE.
+However, this works provides an end-user QoE estimation method based on a predictive passive QoE probe mechanism of DASH video using a Machine Learning (ML) approach running at network edge nodes.
+This work describes the design and implementation of probe configuration at the target edge, with traffic flow monitoring to generate network-level Quality of Service (QoS) metrics.
+Moreover, build a QoS-QoE correlation ML model in a real-time fashion to detect user equipment traffic patterns to predict user QoE more specifically Mean Opinion Score (MOS).

 ## Workflow
 ![alt text](https://github.com/sajibtariq/reproducible-research-IA369Z/blob/master/figures/Project%20workflow.jpg?raw=true)